 Therefore, for normal reproduction by Opaline Gourami, they are provided with separate content.

-In order to induce spawners, they are seated and plentifully fed with live food – bloodworms or corvettes.
+To induce spawners, they are seated and plentifully fed with live food – bloodworms or corvettes.

 The female’s readiness for spawning is determined by the dark from the eggs, rounded abdomen.
 The couple is immediately transplanted into a pre-prepared spawning ground.